-Perform this work conforming to standard spec 643, and as the plans show, or as the engineer approves, except as follows.
+Perform this work according to the requirements of standard spec 643, and as shown on the plans or as approved by the engineer, except as hereinafter modified.

-Submit to engineer for approval a detailed traffic control plan for any changes to the proposed traffic control detail as the plans show.
-Submit this plan ten (10) days before the preconstruction conference.
+Submit to engineer for approval a detailed traffic control plan for any changes to the proposed traffic control detail as shown on the plans.
+Submit this plan 10 days prior to the preconstruction conference.